Welcome to today's edition of the Rush 24-7 podcast.

 Pharmacies, $7 million.

-Now keep in mind $250,000.
+Now, keep in mind, $250,000.

-Obama, in the presidential town hall debate, only a few percent of small businesses make more than $250,000 a year receipts.
+Obama, in the presidential town hall debate, only a few percent of small businesses make more than $250,000 a year, receipts.

 So the vast majority of small businesses would get a tax.

-And the very little guy that Obama claims to want to help is the very guy that's going to get clipped here.
+And the very little guy that Obama claims to want to help is the very guy that's going to get clipped here because once these taxes go up, the first instinct of the small businessman or woman is to survive as a small business.

-And if your taxes go up and you have an economy like this and you cannot grow for a little while, because people don't have a whole lot of disposable income because their taxes are going up too.
+And if your taxes go up and you have an economy like this and you cannot grow for a little while because people don't have a whole lot of disposable income costs their taxes are going up too, what are you going to do?

 You can't keep paying people if your business is going down.

-Your job is to have your business survive because you have to go through the up and down cycles, you're gonna have to lay people off.
+Your job is to have your business survive because you have to go through the up and down cycles.

 The business cannot purposely lose money for humanitarian reasons for a very long time.